List of Christian denominations: Protestant

 Protestantism is a movement within Christianity which owes its name to the 1529 Protestation at Speyer, but originated in 1517 when Martin Luther began his dispute with the Roman Catholic Church.
 This period of time, known as the Reformation, began a series of events resulting over the next 500 years in several newly denominated churches (listed below).
 Some denominations were started by intentionally dividing themselves from the Roman Catholic Church, such as in the case of the English Reformation while others, such as with Luther's followers, were excommunicated after attempting reform.
 New denominations and organizations formed through further divisions within Protestant churches since the Reformation began.
 A denomination labeled "Protestant" subscribes to the fundamental Protestant principles—though not always—that is scripture alone, justification by faith alone, and the universal priesthood of believers.

 The majority of contemporary Protestants are members of Adventism, Anglicanism, the Baptist churches, Calvinism (Reformed Protestantism), Lutheranism, Methodism and Pentecostalism.
 Nondenominational, Evangelical, charismatic, neo-charismatic, independent, Convergence, and other churches are on the rise, and constitute a significant part of Protestant Christianity.

 This list gives only an overview, and certainly does not mention all of the Protestant denominations.
 The exact number of Protestant denominations, including the members of the denominations, is difficult to calculate and depends on definition.
 A group that fits the generally accepted definition of "Protestant" might not officially use the term.
 Therefore, it should be taken with caution.
 The most accepted figure among various authors and scholars includes around 900 million to a little over 1 billion Protestant Christians.

 Proto-Protestant

 Proto-Protestantism refers to movements similar to the Protestant Reformation, but before 1517, when Martin Luther (1483–1546) is reputed to have nailed the Ninety-Five-Theses to the church door.
 Major early Reformers were Peter Waldo (c.
 1140–c.
 1205), John Wycliffe (1320s–1384), and Jan Hus (c.
 1369–1415).
 It is not completely correct to call these groups Protestant due to the fact that some of them had nothing to do with the 1529 protestation at Speyer which coined the term Protestant.
 In particular, the Utraquists were eventually accommodated as a separate Catholic rite by the papacy after a military attempt to end their movement failed.
-On the other hand, the surviving Waldensians ended up joining Reformed Protestantism, so it is not completely inaccurate to refer to their movement as Protestant.
+On the other hand, the surviving Waldensians ended up joining Reformed Protestantism, so it is not completely inaccurate to refer to their movement as Protestant; the Waldensian Evangelical Church is a well known existing body in that tradition.
+The Hussites are presently represented in the Moravian Church, Unity of the Brethren and the Czechoslovak Hussite Church.